 - Graphic Novels (MG/YA)

-- Magical feel (See The Night Gardener, The Antlered Ship, Owl Moon for reference.)
+- I LOVE books with a magical or surreal feel to them (See The Night Gardener, The Antlered Ship, Ocean Meets Sky, Owl Moon, The Fantastic Flying Books of Morris Lessmore for reference.)

 - Stories that celebrate the ordinary magic of everyday life: moments like capturing fireflies, making bread, watching a bird murmuration, the Northern Lights, planting a seed and having it grow into a living plant, and so on.

 - Pop science, or exploring something peculiar that happens in nature (unique/quirky animals, plants, etc.)